Why It Works

 Add tomato passata, 1/2 cup (120ml) of shrimp stock, and season lightly with salt.
 Cook, stirring constantly with a rubber spatula or wooden spoon, until liquid is mostly absorbed, 1 to 2 minutes.
 Continue to cook, adding stock in 1/2-cup increments while stirring constantly, until rice is softened on the exterior but still slightly raw and crunchy at the center, 13 to 15 minutes.

 Add shrimp and another 1/2 cup stock, reduce heat to medium, and continue to cook until shrimp and rice are just cooked through, about 2 minutes.
 There should be enough liquid in the pot that the rice flows when you stir it.
 Keep in mind that the risotto will tighten up in the time it takes to plate and serve it, so adjust with more stock as needed to achieve a free-flowing consistency, leaving it looser than you think it should be (you may not need to use all of the stock).
-Season with salt to taste and stir in chopped parsley.
+Season with salt to taste and stir in lemon juice and chopped parsley.
 Divide between warmed plates and serve immediately, passing lemon wedges at the table.

 Head-on shrimp make the most flavorful shrimp stock and are well worth seeking out for this recipe.
 If you’re lucky enough to have access to genuinely fresh or live shrimp, use those (please note that we’re very jealous of you).
 For everyone else, we recommend purchasing individually quick frozen (IQF) shrimp, rather than shrimp that have already been thawed.
 This is especially important for head-on shrimp, as the heads contain enzymes that can render the shrimp meat mushy; freezing halts this process.
 Thaw shrimp as close to cooking as possible.
 High quality, sustainably farmed, frozen head-on shrimp can be purchased online from seafood purveyors such as Wulf’s Fish.